 John:aka 'heyoka spirit'

 I am the co creator of this off grid project.
 I came to this project with over 25 years experience having lived in and constructed Tipi's and Yurts for myself personally in community settings and commercially.
 I spent of number of years living horse drawn where i traveled to many towns and villages across Ireland, experiencing many alternatives communities and ways of living.
 I have a lot of experience working with horses and I have a passion for gardening, and we will be aiming for food self sufficiency in the future

 These days I would describe myself as a survivalist prepper, I'm passionate about all off grid living techniques from alternative power to long term food storage.

 I am always happy to share and demonstrate some of the skills I have acquired over the years, and I look forward even more to learning new skills from different peoples perspectives that I'm certain helpers will bring to the project.
-2015 saw me only able to spend short amounts of time on the project but this year with less outside commitments I'm looking forward too being more hands on.expect to learn and use every day bush craft fire lighting skills,cooking with raw ingredients and over an open fire and as I'm looking to get back into tipi manufacture pole gathering and preparing as well as cover sewing. so if any of this sounds appealing give us a call
+In the past I was only able to spend short amounts of time on the project but this year with less outside commitments I'm looking forward too being more hands on.expect to learn and use every day bush craft fire lighting skills,cooking with raw ingredients and over an open fire and as I'm looking to get back into tipi manufacture pole gathering and preparing as well as cover sewing.